masongrizchel/SHAP-Pulsar-Classifier/README.md

 This repository contains a Python script that trains a machine learning model to classify pulsar star candidates and uses the SHAP library to make the model's predictions interpretable.

 ### Description
 The goal of this project is to build a reliable classifier for identifying pulsars from the HTRU2 dataset.
-While achieving high accuracy is important, understanding why a model makes a certain prediction is crucial for scientific applications.
-This script demonstrates how to train a RandomForestClassifier and then apply SHAP (SHapley Additive exPlanations) to explain its internal logic, turning a "black box" model into a transparent one.
+While achieving high accuracy is essential, understanding why a model makes a specific prediction is crucial for scientific applications.
+This script demonstrates how to train a Random Forest Classifier and then apply SHAP (SHapley Additive exPlanations) to explain its internal logic, turning a "black box" model into a transparent one.

 ### Key Features
 1. Data Handling: Loads and prepares the HTRU2 dataset directly from the UCI repository.